pjreddie/darknet/README.md

   * Only if you are an **expert** in neural detection networks - recalculate anchors for your dataset for `width` and `height` from cfg-file:
   `darknet.exe detector calc_anchors data/obj.data -num_of_clusters 9 -width 416 -height 416`
    then set the same 9 `anchors` in each of 3 `[yolo]`-layers in your cfg-file.
-But you should change indexes of anchors `masks=` for each [yolo]-layer, so for YOLOv4 the 1st-[yolo]-layer has anchors smaller than 30x30, 2nd smaller than 60x60, 3rd remaining - and vice versa for YOLOv3.
+But you should change indexes of anchors `masks=` for each [yolo]-layer, so for YOLOv4 the 1st-[yolo]-layer has anchors smaller than 30x30, 2nd smaller than 60x60, 3rd remaining, and vice versa for YOLOv3.
 Also you should change the `filters=(classes + 5)*<number of mask>` before each [yolo]-layer.
 If many of the calculated anchors do not fit under the appropriate layers - then just try using all the default anchors.

 2. After training - for detection: